akamariadis/control-systems-design/README.md

 # CONTROL SYSTEMS DESIGN

-This repository features my solutions to the exercises, for the course "Control Systems Design".
+This repository features my solutions to the problems of the course "Control Systems Design", taken during the 6th semester at the School of Electrical and Computer Engineering of the National Technical University of Athens.